 I could easily advise to fly business class or first class.
 Though pleasurable, it is impractical and not all can afford it.
 I have come up with a few tips on how to deal with morning sickness while traveling.
 But take note: many women find morning sickness symptoms disappear after 12 to 14 weeks.

 Remember your medicines.

 Before your flight, I’m sure you consulted your doctor.
-Anyway, some airlines ask for Doctor’s Certificate if you are fit to fly.
+Some airlines would ask anyway for Doctor’s Certificate if you are fit to fly.
 If the doctor prescribed medicines or recommended some remedies, please bring them or don’t forget about them.
-Flight attendants will never give you any medicines if they know you are pregnant.
+Flight attendants will never give you any medicine if they know you are pregnant.

 Choose your seat wisely.

 When you choose your seat online, they usually show the seating arrangement so you know which is the aisle and window seat.
-Each of us has preferred seat.
+Each of us has a preferred seat.
 Seating on the aisle seat means it is easier for you to go to the lavatory.
 Window seat means leaning on the window and not be woken up by passengers if they need to go to the lavatory.
 Bulkhead seats mean able to stretch your legs.
 Whichever seat you choose, just don’t sit at the back!
 Lavatories and galley are usually located at the rear part of the aircraft.
 If it’s inevitable that you have to sit at the back, sniff some lemon slices (if available) or chew a spearmint gum.
 Remember, morning sickness is usually smell-associated.
 Again, choose your seat wisely.